czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 (J. Donzelot, *La police des familles* [The policing of families]).

-    Impossible now to pose the famous question: "From what position do you speak?"
-"How do you know?"
+    Impossible now to pose the famous question: "From what position do you speak?"—"How do you know?"
 "From where do you get your power?" without hearing the immediate response: "But it is of you (from you) that I speak"—meaning, it is you who are speaking, you who know, you who are the power.
 Gigantic